Trimethoprim/sulfamethoxazole

-Trimethoprim/sulfamethoxazole, (also known as Cotrimoxazole) sold under the brand name Bactrim among others, is a fixed-dose combination antibiotic medication used to treat a variety of bacterial infections.
+Trimethoprim/sulfamethoxazole, sold under the trade names Bactrim, Cotrim (a short form of the British Approved Name, Co-trimoxazole) and Septra, among others, is a fixed-dose combination antibiotic medication used to treat a variety of bacterial infections.
 It consists of one part trimethoprim to five parts sulfamethoxazole.
 It is used to treat urinary tract infections, methicillin-resistant Staphylococcus aureus (MRSA) skin infections, travelers' diarrhea, respiratory tract infections, and cholera, among others.
 It is used both to treat and prevent pneumocystis pneumonia and toxoplasmosis in people with HIV/AIDS and other causes of immunosuppression.
-It can be given by mouth or intravenously.
+It can be given orally (swallowed by mouth) or intravenous infusion (slowly injected into a vein with an IV).